 The photo below, from November 1949, continues the discussion.
 It’s an aerial view looking east along Lake Shore Blvd West from near the Long Branch Loop.
 The source is: Ontario Archives Acc 16215, ES1-814, Northway Gestalt Collection.
 If you click on the image, and then click again, you will see an enlarged view of the photo.
 To return to the page you are currently reading, click on the Back on your browser.

-The barn at the far right of this photo appears to be a good candidate for a good match for the barn that appears in the first photo on this page, the 1920s photo from the Durance family.
+The barn at the far right of this photo is a possible candidate for a good match for the barn that appears in the first photo on this page, the 1920s photo from the Durance family.
+I would add, however, that a number of people have mentioned that the barn in the background may have been one that was located closer to the shoreline than the barns at the Colonel Samuel Smith homestead site near Forty First Street and Lake Shore Blvd.
+West.

 The third photo on this page is an aerial photo from the early 1950s, which Robert Lansdale has shared with us.
 If you double click on this image, you’ll read a note referring to “Barns 1, 2 & 3 seen in the Durance Boat photos.”